NizarChaouachi/NizarChaouachi/README.md

 ## About ME

 - 🔭 I am currently working as an assistant python teacher at Digital Career Institute
+- 👨‍🎓 I have master's degree in condensed matter physics
 - ⚡ Fun fact: I code and cook without reading the documentation